Samarth-991/YOLO_Image-Segmentation/README.md

 # Darknet_Image-Segmentation
 Image-Segmentation task using Darknet-YOLOv4-Customized YOLO algorithm for image segmentation task on Road Surface Segmentation Dataset.The code contains Diluted convolutions which are part of DeelabV3 architecture, added in Darknet for Image segmentation.

+Yolo image segmentation can also be downloded from https://github.com/ArtyZe/yolo_segmentation.

 [The Command to Run :Crude approach]
 =========
 ### Compile: